-- Six major new cycleway / shared path links including: - A major section of the Fairy Creek Shared Path Fairy Creek Shared Path; Vickery St to Gilmore St - A major link between North Wollongong Train Station and North Wollongong Beach - Bourke St; North Wollongong Train Station to Cliff Rd. - Stage 2 of the Helensburgh Town Centre Upgrade (Stage 2) - New accessible amenities at Port Kembla Beach, North Wollongong Beach and the Botanic Gardens. - Upgrades to the Beaton Park Tennis Court - Upgrades of the Fred Finch Netball Court - New beach access ramps at Port Kembla and Austinmer. - Renewal of Bulli Beach Rock Pool
+- Twelve new cycleway / shared path connections including some major east-west links in Fairy Meadow, West Wollongong and the Wollongong CBD. - Stage 2 of the Helensburgh Town Centre Upgrade (Stage 2) - New accessible amenities at Port Kembla Beach and North Wollongong Beach - Upgrades to the Beaton Park Tennis Court - Upgrades of the Fred Finch Netball Court - New beach access ramps at Port Kembla and Austinmer. - New pool filtration systems at Western Suburbs and Corrimal Pool.